• Skip to primary navigation

 Ingredients in Pesto Pasta

 Pasta Water - There is nothing worse then having pesto pasta that is dry.
-To combat this I always add some of the pasta cooking water to the Pesto.
+To combat this and to make a Creamy Pesto Pasta Salad, I always add some of the pasta cooking water to the Pesto.

 The benefit to adding the water is that the starch in the water emulsifies with the pesto and makes for a glossy pasta that is as far away from dry as you can imagine.

 Type of Pasta - You can use any pasta here.
-I have used both Spaghetti, Penne and Farfelle.
+I have used both Spaghetti, Penne and Farfalle.
 M&S used Farfalle.

-Pesto - Made up of Basil, Pine Nuts, Parmesan, Salt, Olive Oil and Garlic.
+Pesto - Made up of Basil, Pine Nuts, Parmesan Cheese, Salt, Olive Oil (Extra-Virgin Olive Oil) and Garlic.

 Spinach and Pine Nuts - These can be added on top.
 They add flavour and texture.